armadsen/help.aetherlog.com/docs/awards/customawards.md

 ## File Format

 Aether awards definition files are plain text files whose contents are [JSON](http://www.json.org) data.
-The order of fields in the file is not important.
+The top level item in the JSON file must be a dictionary whose contents describe the award being defined.
+The order of fields in the dictionary is not important.
+An awards definition file may only contain the definition of a single award.
 For example, for a DXCC award definition, the contents of the file would be:

 ```
 {